The Settlers: Rise of an Empire: Plot

 Still in Narlind, the party are joined by the bard Thordal, and after assisting local villages in various ways, many Narlinders swear fealty to the king.
 Meanwhile, Sabatt reports to the Red Prince that Narlind has joined the king.
 Furious, he calls for arms, but Sabatt suggests one of the king's knights may be turned to their cause.
 Heading back to the mainland, the party travel south, to Hakim's home province of Sahir.
 As the party secure an alliance with the local tribes, one of the knights meets with Sabatt, who tells him that if he helps the Prince, he will be allowed to rule over Westerlin, an offer to which he agrees.

 The party then head to Gueranna, Sabatt's home, where they storm her citadel, and arrest her.
-Upon returning to Vestholm, they find the Red Prince's army marching towards the city, and learn of Marcus's betrayal.
-Deciding it best if the king remain with all but one of the knights to protect him, that knight escapes, contacts their allies, and breaks the rest of the party out of prison.
+Upon returning to Vestholm, they find the Red Prince's army marching towards the city and learn of Marcus's betrayal.
+Deciding it best if the king remains with all but one of the knights to protect him, that knight escapes, contacts their allies, and breaks the rest of the party out of prison.
 They subsequently capture Marcus, as the Prince retreats to his fortress, high in the mountains of Rossotorres.
 The party and their allies storm the fortress, arresting the Prince.
 Brought before the king, he gloats that in 300 years the Empire will be forgotten.
 The game then cuts to 600 years later – the modern day.
 A father and his daughter are walking towards a castle to celebrate the anniversary of the Empire's unification.
 The father tells his daughter of the "First King", and how he united the Empire, but she points out that everyone knows that story, which they learn in school.